pivotal/docs-tap/tap-gui/customize/customize-portal.hbs.md

 # Customize the Tanzu Developer Portal portal

-This section describes how to customize the Tanzu Developer Portal portal.
+This section describes how to customize the Tanzu Developer Portal (formerly named Tanzu Application Platform GUI) portal.

 ## <a id="brand-customizing"></a> Customize branding